blackrock/TopNotch/README.md

         * Set "delimiter" only if the input is a character-delimited file.
 In that case, set the option to the file's delimiter.
     * Each _command_ outputs a dataframe that can be referred to by later commands.
 Set the name of this with the "outputKey" value.
 If the user want this value to be cached for faster access, set "cache" to "true".
 The "cache" flag is optional and defaults to "false" if not specified.
     * Each _command_ can write its output to disk.
 Set "outputPath" to a path on HDFS if the result of a command is to be persisted.
 Relative paths will be relative to the user's home directory on HDFS.
 If "outputPath" is not set, the _command_'s result will not be not persisted.
-    * For each "externalParamsFile" entry, enter only the name of the file and not the path to it.
-For example, if the path to a file relative to the current location is __../configfiles/testView.json__, its configFile entry should be only __testView.json__.
+    * For each "externalParamsFile" entry, enter the path to the file relative to the plan.
+Currently, it is recommended that users place the plan and all associated command files in the same directory.
     * For each assertion _command_, a report is written to the __~/topnotch__ folder on HDFS in JSON with the name of the command's output key.

     ```javascript